neelkamath/omni-chat-backend/docs/api.md

 The schema contains sentences similar to ```Returned `errors[0].message`s could be `"INVALID_CHAT_ID"`.```. `errors[0].message` refers to the `message` key of the first error returned.
 Such explicitly documented error messages mostly exist to help the client react to invalid operation states at runtime.
 For example, when the `"NONEXISTENT_USER"` error message gets returned, the client can politely notify the user that they're attempting to log in with an incorrect username, and that they should either fix a typo in it or sign up for a new account.

 There are other types of error messages which could be returned which aren't explicitly documented in the schema because they would be repetitive and irrelevant.
 They are:
 - Receiving the `"INTERNAL_SERVER_ERROR"` `errors[0].message` indicates a server-side bug.
-A client would be unable to do anything about this besides potentially telling the user something similar to "The service is currently unreachable".
+A client would be unable to do anything about this besides potentially telling the user something similar to "Something went wrong.
+Please try again.".
 - Receiving the `"UNAUTHORIZED"` `errors[0].message` indicates that a mandatory access token wasn't supplied.
 - If descriptive error messages get returned, then the GraphQL engine is explaining why the client's request was invalid.
-In this case, there is a bug in the client's code, and the programmer consuming the service must fix it.
+In this case, there's a bug in the client's code, and the programmer consuming the API must fix it.

 ### Pagination